Al-Asad Airbase: 2020 Iranian missile attack

-According to a January 3, 2020 Reuters article, a "security source" inside Al-Asad Airbase and a "local official at a nearby town" said that the reports that the Al-Asad Airbase were under attack, are false.
-On January 8, 2020, Iranian media, shortly followed by American media, reported that missiles had been launched by the Islamic Revolutionary Guard Corps (IRGC) at the airbase.
+According to a 3 January 2020 Reuters article, a "security source" inside Al-Asad Airbase and a "local official at a nearby town" said that the reports that the Al-Asad Airbase were under attack, are false.
+On 8 January 2020, Iranian media, shortly followed by American media, reported that missiles had been launched by the Islamic Revolutionary Guard Corps (IRGC) at the airbase.
 State TV reported that the operation's name was "Martyr Soleimani" and was in response to the killing head of the IRGC's Quds Force Qasem Soleimani.
 The IRGC said more than 30 missiles were fired.
 The Pentagon confirmed that "more than a dozen ballistic missiles were launched from Iran."
 A defense official said, "10 of the missiles hit Al Asad Airbase, one struck Irbil in northern Iraq and four "failed in flight."

 In late March 2020, U.S. military deployed Patriot air defence systems in Al Asad Airbase as a precaution against possible further Iranian missile attacks.

 Attacks during the Gaza War

 On 17 October 2023, amid the Gaza war, Iraqi militants launched a drone strike on the airbase.
 The airstrike was intercepted.
 The next day, a false alarm in the airbase caused the death of a civilian contractor from cardiac arrest.
 On 20 October, the US ordered all non-emergency staff to leave their embassy in Baghdad and consulate in Erbil.

 On 20 November, eight US and coalition soldiers were injured from a ballistic missile attack, and there was minor infrastructural damage after the air base was attacked by a ballistic missile.

 On 20 January 2024, the Islamic Resistance in Iraq claimed responsibility for striking the base with dozens of missiles which injured several US military personnel and an Iraqi service member.
 At 6:30 p.m.
 Baghdad time, the IRI launched multiple ballistic missiles and other rockets at the Al-Asad Airbase.
 The United States military attempted to defend the base with Patriot missiles.
 More than 15 MIM-104 Patriot missiles were launched to defend the base.

-On August 5, 2024, a missile attack targeted the airbase, resulting in injuries to at least five US servicemembers and two contractors.
+On 5 August 2024, a missile attack targeted the airbase, resulting in injuries to at least five US servicemembers and two contractors.
 The attack involved the firing of two Katyusha rockets, which landed inside the base.
 One of the injured servicemembers sustained serious injuries.
 The incident is seen as a potential escalation in the ongoing tensions between Iran and the United States.

-On June 23, 2025, Iran lanuched missiles, targeting the Western Iraq al-Asad airbase that houses U.S. troops.
+On 23 June 2025, Iran launched missiles, targeting al-Asad airbase that housed U.S. troops, in retaliation for the 2025 United States strikes on Iranian nuclear sites.